jlee1114/Stable-Interview/README.md

   * Exploratory Data Analysis: Use visualizations to understand the data’s underlying patterns, distributions, and correlations.

 II.
 Predictive Modeling
   * Demand Forecasting Model: Build a machine learning model to predict daily usage patterns and demand at EV charging stations.
-Techniques include time series analysis(linear and ARIMA) and regression models.
+Techniques include time series analysis and regression models.
   * Performance Prediction Model: Develop a model to predict the energy consumption of charging stations.

 III.
 Simulation of Charging Station Operations